sulemanbasit/Calgary-Transit-Economic-Gap-Analysis/README.md

 Service Frequency: It measures how frequently the transit moves in a given day.
 Service Capacity: It measures the total number of people a transit can fit per trip.

 Once we have both sides, transit gap will be assessed by the difference of Demand and Supply.
-The results for all will be visualized using ArcGIS and Python library 'Streamlit'.
+The results for all will be visualized using ArcGIS and displayed in Python library 'Streamlit'.

 Procedure: